CKRancher/rancher/README.md

 ![08](images/08-rancher-prometheus-monitor-deployment.png)

-Let's make some load on the first running Pod, to see the value changing.
+Let's put some load in one of the Pods to see the value changing.
 When this will be greater than 0.04 we should have an alert too:

 ```bash
 $  kubectl exec -it nginx-deployment-5754944d6c-7g6gq -- /bin/sh